Which Lawns have the best durability?

 Climate:

 Planting the right lawn in its preferred climate will have a significant effect on how durable it is.
 Lawns are often promoted to grow equally well across all of Australia, and this is often not the case.
-A lawn may thrive in one climate and not do as well in another, for example, they may prefer tropical climates over cool temperate climates.
-For the purposes of this blog, I’ll focus on the lawns that thrive in our mild temperate climate
+A lawn may thrive in one climate and not do as well in another; for example, it may prefer tropical climates over cool temperate climates.
+For the purposes of this blog, I’ll focus on the lawns that thrive in our mild temperate climate.

 Vigour:

 Some lawns are more vigorous than others.
 While this is affected by climate, it is also a product of the nature of the lawn.
 The more vigorous a lawn is, the faster it grows.
 The faster it grows, the faster it can repair after damage.
-Of course, this leads to more maintenance, which understandably no one wants but nevertheless, it’s an interesting point to ponder.
-Depending on the amount of traffic you’re anticipating, you’d probably want a lawn with more vigour if you’re looking for durability.
+Of course, this leads to more maintenance, which no one understandably wants, but nevertheless, it’s an interesting point to ponder.
+Depending on the amount of traffic you anticipate, you’d probably want a lawn with more vigour if you’re looking for durability.
 Yes, it will mean more maintenance, but it will also mean more durability.

 Physical characteristics: